amsen20/MLO/README.md

 $ SML_LIB=$PWD bin/mlkit -no_gc -Pole ownershipdemo/eval.sml && /usr/bin/time -v ./run
 $ SML_LIB=$PWD bin/mlkit -no_gc -Pole ownershipdemo/own_eval.sml && /usr/bin/time -v ./run
 ```
-The result show that the memory usage in the separated version of the code is divided by $1/3$ despite of having more copying happening.
+The result shows that the memory usage in the separated version of the code is 3 times less than the basic version, despite of having more copying happening.